gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	persistence of that lower-order relational return across another slice as a durable corridor
 -	strengthening of that durable lower-order corridor without yet reaching threshold-nearing re-promotion
 -	approach of that strengthening durable corridor toward threshold-nearing re-promotion without yet crossing it
+-	crossing of the strengthening durable lower-order corridor into threshold-nearing re-promotion after stabilized independence
+-	persistence of that threshold-nearing re-promotion state across another slice without premature stable-joint restoration

 ---

 ## What has not yet been tested

 The following remain untested:
--	actual threshold-nearing re-promotion after restored independence
+-	bounded promotion from persistent threshold-nearing re-promotion into renewed stable joint choreography
--	renewed defense of independence against that approaching return corridor
+-	renewed defense of independence against a persistent threshold-nearing return
--	bounded failure just before threshold-nearing re-promotion
+-	bounded failure from an occupied threshold-nearing boundary back into lower-order relation or defended independence
 -	repeated oscillation between weaker relation and clearer separation
 -	fragmentation beyond current contradiction/collapse markers
 -	stronger mismatch across many restarts